 What is active learning?

 Active learning is a group coaching method that draws learning principles from real life situations.
-It helps people learn how to “learn on their feet” as an essential business skill.
-Rather than “push teaching” it is a question-based “pull learning” approach.
-It introduces a learning culture of continuous improvement to the workplace.
+It helps people learn how to learn on their feet as an essential business skill.
+Rather than “push teaching” it is a question-based “pull learning” approach that nurtures a learning culture of continuous improvement.

 How does active learning work?